joanpalin/Local-RAG-AI-Assistant/GUIDE_1_ENVIRONMENT_SETUP.md

 3. **Verify prerequisites** - did you complete previous steps?
 4. **Read error messages carefully** - they usually tell you what's wrong
 5. **Start fresh** - sometimes it's easier to remove and reinstall
+6. Remember that you have the most powerful troubleshooting tool to assist you... your preferred AI GPT.
+Tell them what you are doing, share this guide, provide the step and the issue you are having, and will guide you through to solve it.

 ⚡ **Ready?
 Let's build your AI assistant!**